JimHotchkiss/todo-mvc-code-along/NOTES.md

 # Now, we want to make a show page, and make the links from the index page real.
   * Need a new URL -> routes.rb /lists/1
   * link_to rails helper method to create linkcs
+    ~ list_path(list) -> returns an object that is the url path ~ Need to create lists#show action
+    ~ Now make a new views/lists/show.html
+      * This is where we want to add items to our list.
+For example, if user clicks on 'shopping lists', they will be taken to the show.html, and there they can add items to their shopping lists.
+# So, on the show page we stubbed out some functionality, and now we want to make it real.
+  ~ Start with the <h1>Shopping List</h1> -> @list.name
+    * The html looks like shit, and I don't know why.
+However, I'm not going spend time debugging the css or html.
+# Now we're going to build out a form_for on the indedx page
+# Build private controller called 'object'_params.